Courtney Coombs

 About

-Courtney Coombs is an artist, maker, and educator specialising in socially engaged practice and practice-based research across object design, weaving, installation, and public art, with national and international exhibition experience.
-With a PhD in Visual Art (Practice-based Research) from QUT, a Masters in Fine Arts from the University of Bergen, and a Bachelor of Fine Arts (Honours) from QUT, they bring extensive academic experience in transforming complex concepts into cohesive projects.
-They have secured a range of local, state, and federal funding and received numerous awards, including the Vice-Chancellor's Award for Excellence in Sessional Teaching.
-Courtney has co-founded multiple artist-run initiatives, including No Frills*, LEVEL, and served as Director of Outer Space, whilst maintaining an active exhibition practice and contributing to discourse on gender, sexuality, and inequity in contemporary art.
+Courtney Coombs is an artist, maker, and educator specialising in socially engaged practice and practice-based research spanning object design, weaving, installation, and public art.
+They have exhibited nationally and internationally and hold a PhD in Visual Art (Practice-based Research) from QUT, a Master of Fine Arts from the University of Bergen, and a Bachelor of Fine Arts (Honours) from QUT.
+With extensive experience in developing and realising complex concepts as cohesive projects, Courtney has secured local, state, and federal funding and received numerous awards, including the Vice-Chancellor's Award for Excellence in Sessional Teaching.
+They have co-founded multiple artist-run initiatives such as No Frills* and LEVEL, served as Director of Outer Space, and continue to maintain an active exhibition practice while contributing to critical discourse on gender, sexuality, and inequity in contemporary art and design.

 Research fields